Qimmah Russo Flexes Biceps And Shows Off Buns Of Steel In Purple Workout Gear

 “Beautiful.
 I see the growth of [all your] hard work.
 I’m loving [it]!” a fourth person wrote, also using a variety of emoji after their comment.

 In fact, many of her followers decided to use emoji rather than words in order to convey how they felt about Qimmah’s latest update.
 The most popular appeared to be the fire, heart-eyes, and heart emoji.
-However, as is often the case with Qimmah’s posts, the muscly arm also got a lot of attention as her supporters endeavored to show their support for the fitness trainer.
+However, as is often the case with Qimmah’s posts, the muscly arm was also used often as her admirers endeavored to show their support.

-While most famously known for her inspirational posts and workout shots, Qimmah has been shaking things up of late and posting some fashion shots to her official social media account.
-As previously reported by The Inquisitr, last week she knelt on all fours while wearing a stunning black-and-gold evening dress.
-With a huge split up one side, the celebrity’s muscular physique could not be hidden.
+While she’s most famously known for her inspirational posts and workout shots, Qimmah has been shaking things up of late and posting some fashion shots to her official social media account.
+As previously reported by The Inquisitr, last week she kneeled on all fours while wearing a stunning black-and-gold evening dress with a huge split up one side and showing off her muscular physique.